-- . shareholder right to vote on poison pills - . annual election of all directors.
+- .
+64% vote for the shareholder right to vote on poison pills - .
+49% vote for annual election of all directors.

 The directors, elected by shareholders, gave no substantial reason for 3 years of procrastination on shareholder proposals that won impressive votes.
-Shareholder votes of 52%, 63% and 64% were reported.
+Shareholder votes of 49%, 63% and 64% were reported.